Welcome to my hometown

 Photo: Karin Alfredsson/SVT

 Graduated from the Stockholm Academy of Dramatic Arts in 2007 and gained notice the same year for his acclaimed interpretation of Raskolnikov in Crime and Punishment at Backateatern.
 Has performed in many films and in 2011 won the top Swedish film award, the Guldbagge, for best male lead in Snabba Cash (‘Easy money’).
-This honour kicked off his international career, and he played the lead in the US TV series The Killing while performing in such films as Safe House, Robocop, Child 44 and Run All Night.
+This honour kicked off his international career, and he played the lead in the US TV series The Killing while performing in such films as Suicide Squad, Safe House, Robocop, Child 44 and Run All Night.

 Photo: Mason Poole